fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I have a problem with two functoids, and_ and or_ which do not compile on the DUE for either version.
 I do not understand this at the moment.
 I have taken them out of use.

+I have now managed to turn FC++ into an Arduino library called fcpp.
+All that is needed to use it is to include "prelude.h" after defining any options needed.

 ### ecoop1b

 This is a first test file to get things sorted out.
 It is now working with both versions of fcpp.